Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Generally, meat toppings should go on top of the cheese.

-If you like meat, you should place it on top.
-However, if you are unsure what goes on top of the cheese, don’t forget to cook the toppings first.
+If you like meat, you should add it.
+However, if you are unsure what goes on top of the cheese, remember to cook the toppings first.

-Generally, you should not use raw meat as a topping, as it will not have enough time to cook before the rest of the pizza cooks.
+Generally, raw meat should not be used as a topping, as it will not have enough time to cook before the rest of the pizza cooks.

 Pepperoni